 We are members of the Collaborative Regional Alliance for Farmer Training (CRAFT) in Southwestern Ontario, which is an informal, member-driven network of farmers that offer internships on their organic and ecological farms.
 The goal of CRAFT Ontario is to enhance the internships offered by its member farms.
 The primary method of doing this is to offer regular field trips which usually take place at selected CRAFT farms.
 We are founding members of CRAFT Ontario.

-An apprenticeship with Meeting Place Organic Farm is an exchange.
-An apprentice receives meals, housing, instruction, access to a vast library and knowledge base and experiential education in exchange for their labour and the skill base that they bring to the farm.
+Working at Meeting Place Organic Farm is an exchange.
+Staff receive meals, housing, instruction, access to a vast library and knowledge base and experiential education as well as a salary in exchange for their labour and the skill base that they bring to the farm.

 Meeting Place Organic Farm offers a combined 100 years of experience with organic, sustainable farming.
 As a diversified operation, we teach you a broad set of farm skills that range from animal husbandry, to wood lot maintenance and chain saw skills, fruit tree pruning, gardening- from planning through harvesting and preserving, marketing, business management using Holistic Management, conflict resolution and working with draft horses, among many other things.
 There are the incredible people resources of Fran, Tony and Katrina, which you can formally and informally learn from, but we also have a huge resource library, many connections to other farms and producers so that your learning doesn’t have to be limited to our farm.
 Apprentices participate in the monthly CRAFT days at the other farms in our node as well as in the mega days with all of the other CRAFT farms and apprentices in Southwestern Ontario.

-Generally our apprenticeships run full season from mid-March through to the end of October, but we are open to shorter stays if there are complicating factors.
+Generally our staff work full season from mid-March through to the end of October, but we are open to shorter and longer stays if there are complicating factors.
 Arriving in mid-March means that you get the experience of pruning, starting seeds and caring for seedlings, snow removal with our draft horses, fire wood collection from the woodlot, and any special projects that are starting in the spring.